ndokter/dsmr_parser/README.rst

 **Serial client**

-The most simple client is the serial client.
+Read the serial port and work with the parsed telegrams.
 It should be run in a separate process because the code is blocking (not asynchronous):

 .. code-block:: python